 Exit paused mode

-To exit paused mode and resume channel memberships, you (or your new MCN) must go to studio.youtube.com/channel/UC/monetization/membershipsand click 'Enable' in the channel memberships box.
-You can only turn on memberships if you (or your new MCN) agree to and are complying with our terms and policies (including the Commerce Product Addendum).
+To exit paused mode and resume channel memberships, you (or your new MCN) must go to studio.youtube.com/channel/UC/monetization/memberships and click Turn on in the channel memberships box.
+You can only turn on memberships if you (or your new MCN), agree to and are complying with our terms and policies (including the Commerce Product Module).

 Once you have resumed memberships, your members will regain access to membership offerings by your channel.
 They'll be charged again at the start of their next billing cycle unless they cancel.

-If channel memberships are not resumed within 90 days, memberships on your channel will be ended and you'll lose all members on your channel.
+If channel membership is not resumed within 120 days, membership on your channel will be ended and you'll lose all members on your channel.
 Your members at the time of termination will automatically be refunded for their last month's payment for membership on your channel.
 If we need to refund your members, your share will be deducted from your AdSense account.